tezos/tezos-mirror/docs/introduction/howtouse.rst

 Tezos client can be used to interact with the node, it can query its status or ask the node to perform some actions.
-For example after starting your node you can check if it has finished synchronizing using::
+For example, after starting your node you can check if it has finished synchronizing using::

    tezos-client bootstrapped